 Storing municipal water

 Whether or not you have a water filter on hand for drinking water, it’s wise to store water for drinking and other uses.

 Unfortunately not all water storage solutions are created equally.
 Many plastic containers contain harmful chemicals, such as BPA.
 Plastic or waxed cardboard containers that once contained milk or fruit juice can encourage the growth of harmful bacteria.
 Glass containers aren’t ideal either, because they’re not earthquake proof and can break during a flood.

-Outside of purchasing bottled water, the Centers for Disease Control and Prevention (CDC) recommends using food grade containers manufactured for storing water.
-Containers like the WaterBrick are made from durable food grade industrial plastic and hold 3.5 gallons each.
-They can stack compactly into a small area, saving you a ton of space.
-They are also portable enough to take with you if you ever have to evacuate.
+Outside of purchasing bottled water, the Center for Disease Control and Prevention (CDC) recommends using food grade containers manufactured for storing water.
+Look for containers made from durable food grade industrial plastic that can stack compactly into a small area, saving you a ton of space.
+These should also be portable enough to take with you if you ever have to evacuate.